 The latest in breast exams: 3D mammography

-Wake Radiology is pleased to offer 3D mammography at four Triangle locations that include Chapel Hill, Cary Breast Center, North Hills Breast Center in Raleigh, and Garner.
+Wake Radiology is pleased to offer 3D mammography at multiple locations throughout the Triangle.
 3D mammography is a revolutionary new screening and diagnostic tool designed for early breast cancer detection.
 The main benefits are:

 - Greater accuracy for earlier and easier detection.
 3D mammography has been shown to improve breast cancer detection by 27-50%.